Chicago Stadium: History

-Opened on March 28, 1929, at a cost of $9.5 million, Chicago Stadium was the largest indoor arena in the world at the time.
-Detroit's Olympia stadium, built two years earlier, was a model for the Chicago Stadium and had a capacity of over 15,000 people.
-It was also the first arena with an air conditioning system.
+Detroit's Olympia stadium, built two years earlier, was a model for Chicago Stadium.
+The Stadium was also the first arena with an air conditioning system.
 However, the system was fairly rudimentary by modern standards, and was memorably given to filling the arena with fog during late-season basketball and hockey games.
+The Stadium also had no elevators.
+To get kegs of beer to upper-floor concessions, concession workers formed a line to pass the kegs upstairs.
+To return the kegs downstairs, the workers simply rolled them down the stairs, damaging the stairs in the process.